Bruiser (2000 film)

-Bruiser is a 2000 French horror-thriller film written and directed by George A. Romero and starring Jason Flemyng, Peter Stormare and Leslie Hope.
+Bruiser is a 2000 horror-thriller film written and directed by George A. Romero and starring Jason Flemyng, Peter Stormare and Leslie Hope.
 Bruiser was filmed in Toronto.

 Plot

-Henry Creedlow who works as a creative director for a successful magazine firm lives an unhappy life; his high-strung, contemptuous wife Janine is indifferent to him which leads to him having fantasies about suicide.
-Henry meets with his best friend, Jimmy Larson to go to work downtown.
-While trying to board a train, an unsettled Henry fantasies about killing a woman who pushes him.

-Henry works at a local magazine company called Bruiser.
-While at the office, everyone is at a conference meeting deciding on which model should be on the magazine's latest issue.
-The sleazy and reprehensible boss, Milo Styles, mocks Henry's choice in front of him and his co-workers.
+Henry Creedlow is a creative director for Bruiser, a successful magazine firm, who lives an unhappy life.
+His high-strung, contemptuous wife Janine is indifferent to him which leads to him having fantasies about suicide.
+Henry meets with his best friend, Jimmy Larson on their way to work downtown.
+While trying to board a train, Henry fantasizes about killing a woman who pushes him.
+In a conference at Bruiser headquarters where everyone is meeting to decide which model should be on the magazine's latest issue, Henry's sleazy and reprehensible boss, Milo Styles, mocks Henry's choice in front of him and his co-workers.

 That Saturday, there is a party for the workers at Milo and his wife Rosie's house.
 Henry has a plaster mold of his face made by Rosie, who designs masks in her spare time.
 Rosie finishes the mask and adds it to her "garden of lost souls" in the backyard.
 She asks Henry to paint a design on the featureless mask, but Henry cannot think of anything to draw.
 Henry sees Milo and Janine across the pool in a very intimate moment.

 While driving home later that evening, Henry confronts Janine about what he saw.
-Janine hardly seems to care and she tells the distraught Henry that he is so weak-willed and a pushover.
+Janine hardly seems to care and she tells the distraught Henry that he is weak-willed and a pushover.
 When they arrive home, Henry has another fantasy about killing Janine.

 Henry wakes up the next morning, and is shocked when he sees that his entire face has transformed into a white, featureless mask.
 When Henry tries removing it he cuts himself.
 Henry hides when Katie, his once-a-week maid, arrives to clean the house.
 Henry watches the maid as she fills her bag with silver and other items from his house.
-Henry reveals himself and confronts her about stealing from him.
+Henry reveals himself and confronts her about stealing.
 Henry attacks and beats her to death with the bag filled with stolen silver items.

 Henry follows his wife to the office and spots her and Milo having sex.
-Rosie bursts into the conference room and photographers them.
-When Milo chases his wife out of the building where Rosie tells Milo that she intends to leave him, Henry sneaks into the conference room where he reveals his new blank face to his wife.
-He wraps an extension cord around her neck and pushes her out a window where she hangs to death.
+Rosie bursts into the conference room and photographs them.
+When Milo chases his wife out of the building when Rosie tells Milo that she intends to leave him, Henry sneaks into the conference room where he reveals his new blank face to his wife.
+He wraps an extension cord around her neck and pushes her out a window, strangling her.